nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 The drives information follows a distribution similar to the sessions variable.
 It is right-skewed, approximately log-normal, with a median of 48.
 However, some drivers had over 400 drives in the last month.

+A model estimate of the total number of sessions since a user has onboarded

+The total_sessions is a right-skewed distribution.
+The median total number of sessions is 159.6.
+This is interesting information because, if the median number of sessions in the last month was 56 and the median total sessions was ~160, then it seems that a large proportion of a user's (estimated) total drives might have taken place in the last month.
+This is something you can examine more closely later.

+n_days_after_onboarding
+The number of days since a user signed up for the app

 # Calculate % of iPhone users and Android users in full dataset
 df['device'].value_counts(normalize=True)